Incogn1toBro/BlueTeam-Trainer/README.md

 This is a working lab.
 Tested on:

 - **Logging VM**: Ubuntu 26 Desktop with Docker CE
-- **Analyst VM**: Ubuntu 26 Desktop
+- **Analyst VM**: Ubuntu 25.10 Desktop
 - **Victim VM**: Windows 11 Enterprise (evaluation)

-Pull requests welcome — particularly more techniques, hunt packs, or scenario templates.
+Pull requests welcome — particularly more techniques, hunt packs or scenario templates.

 ---